daiearth22/test/finance/accounts-payable-employee-expenses-and-other-liabilities/index.html.md

 Employee stock options are recorded on a calendar quarterly basis.
 The puropse of this entry is to record the expense and allocate it between the appropriate departments.

-1. Request a copy of the Carta report named "GitLab-Inc 20XX Equity Incentive Plan Grant Date Annual US GAAP Consolidated" from the CFO (the report should be in CSV/Excel format/index.html.md).
+1. Request a copy of the Carta report named "GitLab-Inc 20XX Equity Incentive Plan Grant Date Annual US GAAP Consolidated" from the CFO (the report should be in CSV/Excel format).
 1. We will focus on the Expense Summary and Date tabs
 1. On the Expense Summary tab, click on the journal entry amount to see column and tabs being referenced in the formula.
     * This should be column AX of the Date tab, and this column will be used to allocate the total expense between departments.
 1. Sort the columns on the Date tab and delete all rows with a zero balance
-1. Add a column to the Date tab with department information that corresponds to the employees referenced in column B (department information can be found in NetSuite/index.html.md).
+1. Add a column to the Date tab with department information that corresponds to the employees referenced in column B (department information can be found in NetSuite).
 1. Create a pivot table using the data from column AX and the department column created in the previous step.
     * The pivot table should provide the amount of stock option expense attributable to each department.
 1. Check that the total amount of the pivot table matches the amount on the Expense Summary tab.